 2. How long do I have to wait for my appointment?
 What if I am in crisis?

 You will generally be scheduled to come in within one to two days of your call for your first appointment.
-If you are experiencing a crisis or have an urgent need, contact Emergency Services at 800-564-2578 or call 911.
+If you are experiencing a crisis or have an urgent need, contact Crisis Services at 800-564-2578 or call 911.